-As a preliminary analysis of the result depicted in Fig. 4, we can analyze a numerical CDF of all classified flow’s rate and overall packet’s rate, which is calculated by using Eq.
-4. It is shown a comparison of numerical CDF for observed rate values from overall packets and classified flows.
+As a preliminary analysis of the result depicted in Figure 4, a numerical CDF of all classified flow’s rate and overall packet’s rate can be analyzed, which is calculated by using (4).
+It is shown a comparison of numerical CDF for observed rate values from overall packets and classified flows.
 Network random generated flows flow1, flow2, flow3 are most likely to have a similar shape with the overall packet, which is similar to our expectation as described in the previous section while the attack and ethernet flows have different shapes due to a statistical characteristic of both flows.
 However, intuitively, a CDF characteristic of each flow has a far distance from the overall packet’s CDF characteristic.
 It may give inappropriate results in distance measurement between those two CDFs.
-So, we need to analyze an empirical CDF, which is derived by measuring frequency counts of specific rate’s value from observed data, as formulated in Eq.
-5. Fig. 5 shows the empirical CDF comparison between all classified flow’s rate and overall packet’s rate.
+So, the empirical CDF need to anayzed, which is derived by measuring frequency counts of specific rate’s value from observed data, as formulated in (5).
+Figure 5 shows the empirical CDF comparison between all classified flow’s rate and overall packet’s rate.
 It intuitively describes the distribution distances between each flow and packet.
-Network random generated flows flow1, flow2, flow3 rate’s values have very close distance with the overall packet’s rate value,whileattack flow has far enough distance.
+Network random generated flows flow1, flow2, flow3 rate’s values have very close distance with the overall packet’s rate value, while attack flow has far enough distance.
 Unfortunately, ethernet flow has a close distance with the overall packet’s rate value and it against our expectation.

-Figure 4 Numerical CDF for observed rate values from overall packets and classified flows.

-Figure 5 Empirical CDF for observed rate values from overall packets and classified flows.

 Distance Measurement

-For further analysis, we need to calculate the distance between those rate distributions by applying the Kolmogorov-Smirnov test (K-S test) [9], as formulated in Eq.
-6. However, the K-S test is only applied for empirical CDF because for nominal CDF, the distance between each flow’s distribution and overall packet’s rate distribution is intuitively very far.
+For further analysis, the distance between those rate distributions need to be calculated by applying the Kolmogorov-Smirnov test (K-S test) [9], as formulated in (6).
+However, the K-S test is only applied for empirical CDF because for nominal CDF, the distance between each flow’s distribution and overall packet’s rate distribution is intuitively very far.
 Thus, FPR value for each flow FPRk is obtained based on this distribution distance, called as K-S (Kolmogorov-Smirnov) distance.
 The summary of K-S distance from all flows is shown in Table 3.

-Table 3 The summary of K-S Distances